cyberc00z/rd8/content/blog/new-beginnings/bucket.md

 ---
 title: BUCKET | Returning to Tech after two years
 date: "2023-07-11"
-description: Wandering of two years coming to the END.
-I am searching for  the GOD.
+description: Wandering of two years coming to the END...
+No journey only DEATH
 ---

 # Notes